cosinekitty/sloth/README.md

 Where $K=R_3+R_9$ is the variable value of the potentiometer $R_9$ and the fixed resistance $R_3$ in series.

-The current equation for node `n3`:
+The current equation for the node labeled $w$:

 $$
 \frac{w-x}{R_6} +